vmmuthu31/IntentFi/README.md

 ## 🚀 Overview
-IntentFi is the first AI-powered, open-intent protocol that turns natural language into real, executable cross-chain DeFi strategies.
-Built for users, DAOs, and institutions, IntentFi focuses on enabling **yielding, lending, and borrowing** flows using open intents.
-The protocol provides a fully gasless, compliant, and no-code DeFi experience powered by a modular architecture.

-We believe DeFi shouldn’t feel like coding.
-With IntentFi, users simply say what they want to do — and the system understands, optimizes, and executes their financial goals.
+Most “AI intent” projects stop at simple swaps or token transfers — acting as surface-level wrappers over existing DeFi tools. **IntentFi goes deeper.** We've built an execution-first, open-intent protocol that automates the most valuable parts of DeFi: **lending, borrowing, and yield strategies** — across chains, without gas, code, or coordination.

+IntentFi transforms natural language into real, executable, cross-chain DeFi strategies.
+Powered by AI, account abstraction, and a modular strategy engine, users can express intents like _“Lend USDC at best APY”_ or _“Borrow ETH if rates drop”_ — and IntentFi handles bridging, routing, optimizing, and deploying, completely gasless and KYC-compliant.

+> We don’t just interpret your intent — we execute it.

 ---